jbhopkins/bioxtasraw/docs/source/tutorial/s2_align.rst

 DENSS paper: T. D. Grant.
 Nature Methods (2018) 15, 191–193.
 DOI: `10.1038/nmeth.4581 <https://doi.org/10.1038/nmeth.4581>`_

-If you use RAW to run SUPCOMB, in addition to citing the RAW paper, please cite the paper given in the `SUPCOMB manual. <https://www.embl-hamburg.de/biosaxs/manuals/supcomb.html>`_
+If you use RAW to run CIFSUP, in addition to citing the RAW paper, please cite the paper given in the `CIFSUP manual. <https://www.embl-hamburg.de/biosaxs/manuals/cifsup.html>`_ Note that CIFSUP is only available in ATSAS >=3.1.0.
+For older versions of ATSAS a similar SUPCOMB window is available, the full tutorial for that can be found in previous versions of this tutorial.

 A video version of this tutorial is available: